 1. Pastel de Nata

-Everyone has their favorite, but mine is undoubtedly A Manteigaria, where you can see them being made before your eyes and enjoy them fresh out of the oven!
+Looking for the best pastéis de nata in Lisbon?
+Everyone has their favorites, but mine are undoubtedly from Manteigaria, where you can see them being made before your eyes and enjoy them fresh out of the oven!

 2. Bifana

-I love the classic spot As Bifanas do Afonso – no seats, no frills — just great bifanas!
+So where's the best bifana in Lisbon?
+I love the classic spot As Bifanas do Afonso: no seats, no frills—just great bifanas!

 3. Shellfish

 Like Spain, Portugal is one of the best places in the world for fish and shellfish.
 The variety and freshness is unreal.
-Clams, mussels, shrimp, lobster… even barnacles… Lisbon has it all!
+Clams, mussels, shrimp, lobster... even barnacles.
+Lisbon has it all!

 Need more tips?
 Check out these 8 spots for seafood in Lisbon.